November 24th 2017

 Lean proteins help build strong muscles, healthy bones and optimal immune function.

 For two months, I followed a paleo eating plan.
 I wasn't paleo perfect 100% of the time (one day I ate chocolate brownies with loads of cream and quite a few glasses of wine, for example), but I would say I followed it 85% of the time.

 So how was it?

 As I exercise three to four days a week, I realised that I probably wasn’t taking in enough good calories.
-After speaking to my personal trainer Steve Mellor from Freedom2Train (who is also all for eating paleo), I upped my food intake and immediately felt better.
+After speaking to personal trainer Steve Mellor from Freedom2Train (who is also all for eating paleo), I upped my food intake and immediately felt better.
 One day, after an early morning boxing session, I came home and ate three eggs and three pieces of bacon.
 Another day I ate an entire packet of green beans with my chicken for dinner.
 You really do feel as if you can eat as much paleo food as you like.

 Lunch was pretty straightforward as there was a salad bar near work and I would choose chicken or fish with loads of vegetables, leaves, and salad, and for dinner I’d generally eat fish or meat with roasted or stir-fried vegetables (sometimes omelettes).
 My biggest annoyance however was buying fresh food that then goes off in the fridge and then having to buy more.

 As for snacks, I mostly munched on fruit such as apples, berries and nuts - sometimes a banana if I was going training (too much sugar in it if you are not exercising).
 I have also discovered Nakd bars which are wheat and dairy-free, which gave me just the right amount of energy for a training session.